Website-Icon DED9

 3. Avoid unnecessary objects.

-One of the most expensive operations (in terms of memory usage) in Java is Object Creation.
+Object Creation is one of Java’s most expensive operations (in terms of memory usage).
 It is therefore recommended that objects be created or initialized only if necessary.
 The following code provides an example:

 import java.util.ArrayList;